troysorongon/ESPN-Fantasy-Basketball-League-API-Trending-Players-Stats/README.md

 # ESPN Fantasy Basketball League API Trending Players Stats

-This Python3 program uses ESPN Fantasy Basketball API to show the **stats of the Trending available players/free agents** stats in your ESPN Fantasy Basketball League.
+This Python3 program uses ESPN Fantasy Basketball API to show the **stats of the top 12 Trending available players/free agents** stats in your ESPN Fantasy Basketball League.
 The information of the players and the stats are displayed in a dataframe format.

 <hr>